AO Tennis 2: Reception

 AO Tennis 2 received "mixed or average" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 42% of critics.

 The game received a 7 from IGN.
 The reviewer Tristan Ogilvie commented the game was "better-looking" and "smoother-playing", and approved the improvement of the series.

 The highest score came from William Thompson of Hooked Gamers, who gave 8 points out of a possible 10 to the game.
 He praised the refined career mode, and commented "AO Tennis 2 is a heap of fun", but he felt AI players seemed to be invulnerable as they were often able to hit the ball from anywhere.

 Dominic Leighton of The Sixth Axis also rated the game an 8 out of 10, summarizing the game "bright" and "likeable".
 He was pleased with the in-game player creator and community support, as well as the depth of the game.
 However, he was not happy with the weird crowd sounds and thought licensed players were far from enough either.

 Brian Mazique compared the game with its predecessor AO Tennis, and said the game "has more positives than negatives", but he also mentioned the AO tennis series was not "as complete as other sports titles".

 Matt Hewson of player2.net wrote a review when the game was released based on the Switch, PlayStation 4 and Xbox One versions.
 He rated the game "B", praising the developer Big Ant Studios learned from their last release AO Tennis.
 He also wrote that the game was "a deep and rewarding simulation", and felt the game was "an ace" for hardcore tennis fans.

-Matt Cox wrote a review at Rock, Paper, Shotgun, commenting "it would be unfair to single out AO Tennis 2 for replicating the banality of tennis when every sports ’em up has the same conceptual flaw".
+Matt Cox wrote a review at Rock, Paper, Shotgun, commenting "it would be unfair to single out AO Tennis 2 for replicating the banality of tennis when every sports 'em up has the same conceptual flaw".

 TY Sheedlo gave two stars out of five at Screen Rant, which was the lowest score the game received.
 He described the game was "a headache", found it too hardcore to enjoy, even with its soft-rock soundtrack.
 He also complained the game was "unlikely to inspire any interest in the sport on its own".